 The monument to the 14th Indiana Volunteers is southeast of Gettysburg on East Cemetery Hill next to the equestrian statue of Major General Winfield S. Hancock.
-(39.821462° N, 77.228906° W; Google map; Monument map: East Cemetery Hill)
+(39.821462° N, 77.228906° W; Google map; Tour map: East Cemetery Hill)

 The monument was dedicated in 1885 by the State of Indiana.
 It is carved of Indiana limestone and is 14′ tall.
 It was originally placed along Wainwright Avenue at the foot of the hill but now stands on the spot where color bearer Isaac Morris was killed on the evening of July 2nd.

 The regiment was commanded at the Battle of Gettysburg by Colonel John Coons.
 It brought 236 men to the field, of whom 6 were killed and 25 wounded.